Former NASA Astronaut and Air Force Colonel

 An avid flute player, Cady is best known for her “Space Duet” with Ian Anderson of Jethro Tull, her orbital solo with the acclaimed Irish band, The Chieftains, and her performances on Earth with Bandella, a band of astronauts.

-Cady’s recent book, Sharing Space: An Astronaut’s Guide to Mission, Wonder, and Making Change, brings readers on her extraordinary journey and shares invaluable lessons about life, leadership, and what it took to succeed in a role that wasn’t built with her in mind.
+Cady’s recent book, Sharing Space: An Astronaut’s Guide to Mission, Wonder, and Making Change, brings readers on her extraordinary journey and shares invaluable lessons about life, leadership, and what it took to succeed as an "unexpected" astronaut.
 The book has garnered praise from international thought leaders like New York Times bestselling author Adam Grant, who described it as “an inspiring, insightful read about how to overcome insecurities, build bonds, and break barriers.”
 Barbara Barrett, 25th Secretary of the US Air Force said “Sharing Space offers a rare glimpse into the heart of a pioneer, and redefines what it means to lead in an era of unprecedented change.

 Cady earned a B.S. in chemistry from MIT in 1983 and a Ph.D. in polymer science and engineering from the University of Massachusetts in 1991.
-Commissioned as a second lieutenant in the US Air Force, she worked as a research chemist at Wright-Patterson Air Force Base starting in 1988 before being selected as an astronaut in 1992.
+Commissioned as a second lieutenant in the US Air Force, she worked as a research chemist developing new materials for aviation and space before being selected as an astronaut in 1992.

 In the high-stakes world of space exploration, where split-second decisions mean the difference between life and death, mission-driven leadership is the key to success.
 As a NASA astronaut, Cady Coleman relied on a clear sense of purpose to help guide her teams through critical moments—whether navigating mechanical failures seconds after launch or executing complex robotic maneuvers aboard the Space Station.